-2.3.1.2 How an Alarm is Generated
+How an Alarm is Generated

-Violations are reported internally to the server every minute as events.
+Violations are reported internally to the appliance every minute as events.

 Motorola AirDefense's industry leading wireless security research team maintains algorithms for correlating observed security events, to identify when a pre-defined high water mark for the event is reached.
 The high water mark, in its simplest terms, is a number of identical events that occur within a specific period of time.
 When the high water mark is reached, it triggers an alarm on the GUI.